How to Effectively Meet with Legislators/Staff

 Before the Visit

-- Call the legislator's office.
+- Call and/or email the legislator's office.
 The best opportunity to set up a meeting is during a legislative recess.
 If the legislator is unable to meet, ask to meet with their staff person handling the issue.

 - Make an appointment

-- State the name and or number of the bill or issue and your position.
+- State the name and/or number of the bill or issue and your position.

 - Confirm the meeting date, time, attendees, purpose, and background in writing.